venovako/libpvn/README.md

 There are no global nor static variables present, and the functions can safely be called from multiple threads on *unrelated* data without locking.
 You might wish to tune the compiler flags to match yours, especially if you are building a static executable and/or not using OpenMP.

+Fortran (column-major) array order is assumed for the functions that operate on matrices.

 Caveat: the library has never been tested on a big-endian system!

 ## Examples